 Photography is encouraged subject to the purchase of a permit from the Information Desk, shop or coin-operated machine on entry to the Cathedral, and the specified conditions being observed.
 Permits cost £3.00 for both cameras and recording devices.
 Flash photography is not permitted in the Quire at anytime to prevent damage to the delicate needlework.
 Neither photography nor recording is permitted during services.

-With its views of the stunning West Front of the Cathedral and the Bishop’s Palace, Chapter two Cafe is located on the first floor of the Entry Cloister and is accessible either by lift or stairs.
+Our light and airy café is located on the first floor of the Entry Cloister and is accessible either by lift or stairs.
 It can seat up to 96 people and serves coffees, lunches and afternoon teas.
 For further information please visit the Eat and Shop section of this website or contact [email protected]

 The Cathedral Shop is situated in the Entry Cloister located just to the right of the West Front of the Cathedral.
 It sells an array of gifts, a range of CDs, including many recordings of the world famous Wells Cathedral Choir, as well as guidebooks and postcards.
 For further information please visit the Eat and Shop section of this website.